Top of main content

 Buying a car with savings

-If you’re able to pay the whole price upfront, you’ll own the car outright.
-You won’t have to worry about monthly repayments and can sell the car at any time.
-Cars can be expensive so you might find your choice is limited, depending on what you can afford.
+If you can pay the whole price upfront – you’ll own the car outright.
+You won’t have to worry about monthly repayments and can sell the car anytime.
+Cars can be expensive, so you might find your choice is limited, depending on what you can afford.

-One thing is certain, the more you’re able to save before you buy the car, the better off you’ll be.
-Even if you’re not able to save the full amount, saving some of it will reduce the amount you have to borrow and ultimately any interest you’ll be charged.
+The more you can save before you buy the car, the better off you’ll be.
+Even if you don’t have the full amount, saving some of it will reduce the amount you have to borrow, including interest.

 Buying a car using a personal loan